 Day 11 Agra-Delhi-UK

-Return to Delhi for your daytime flight, arriving in the afternoon for your included UK door-to-door travel service home.
+This morning you will have a very early departure from Agra for the transfer by coach to Delhi airport (135 miles, five hours), for your return daytime flight, arriving in the afternoon for your included door-to-door travel service home.
 B

 Post-holiday extension - Half boardSpend four nights after your tour at the 5-star Zuri White Sands (5Q), Goa Resort and Casino, on a half-board basis and one night in Delhi at the 5-star Novotel Aerocity Hotel (4Q) before your return flight.